 Current mainstream storage solutions such as traditional storage and emerging cloud-native storage, are unable to fully meet above requirements in agility, stability and performance.

-As a cloud-native storage product specifically designed and developed for Kubernetes, IOMesh takes ZBS as its core, a “production-ready” distributed storage system developed independently by SmartX, to provide production-level high performance and reliable persistent storage for business-critical applications such as MySQL, Cassandra, MongoDB, etc., contributing to the containerized transformation of stateful applications.
+As a cloud-native storage product specifically designed and developed for Kubernetes, IOMesh takes ZBS as its core, to provide production-level high performance and reliable persistent storage for business-critical applications such as MySQL, Cassandra, MongoDB, etc., contributing to the containerized transformation of stateful applications.
 IOMesh has now joined CNCF Cloud Native Landscape.

 Architecture Diagram of IOMesh

 IOMesh is completely Kubernetes-based, allowing DevOps team to uniformly manage both applications and IOMesh storage systems running in containers with existing Kubernetes tools, which will significantly reduce complexity and cost of DevOps.

 Storage performance is crucial to stable operations of IO-intensive applications such as databases.
 In the standard performance test for Kubernetes storage, IOMesh maintains extremely low and stable latency while achieving high IOPS, which can provide a strong guarantee for stable operations of target applications.

 IOMesh runs in user space without introducing additional kernel modules, therefore effectively ensures isolation and does not affect normal operations of other applications of the same node.

 IOMesh supports flexible deployment of multiple storage media, including NVMe SSD, SATA SSD, HDD, etc. The active and inactive data blocks are placed in different storage tiers via hot/cold data separation algorithm, fully leveraging capacity, performance and cost to maximize cost-effectiveness.